Complexity = Anything Can Grow Forever in de Sitter: Late time growth

 \item For the \textbf{Nariai black hole spacetime}, $\mu=\mu_N$, one finds that $f({r}_f)=f'({r}_f)=0$ at the location

 such that the turning point coincides with the cosmological horizon.
-However, for ${r}_f$ to be the final slice, it also needs to be a maximum of the potential $\mathcal{U}(P^\epsilon_v,\,{r})$ in (\ref{eq:potential arbitrary}), which leads to the requirement,
+However, for ${r}_f$ to be the final slice, it also needs to be a maximum of the potential $\mathcal{U}(P^\epsilon_v,\,{r})$ in (\ref{eq:potential arbitrary}), which leads to,

 \item For generic $\mu$, one cannot derive closed-form solutions for ${r}_f$ in (\ref{eq:rt location}), except for the SdS$_3$ space, which is locally identical to dS$_3$.
 We explicitly find that (\ref{eq:main result}) is always respected in such a case.
-For higher dimensions and generic $\mu$, the bounds on $\abs{{K}}$ will lay between (\ref{eq:main result}) and (\ref{eq:Kcrit N}).
-Such black holes are unstable and decay in empty dS$_{d+1}$ space \cite{Ginsparg:1982rs}. \end{itemize}
+For higher dimensions and generic $\mu$, the bounds on $\abs{{K}}$ will lay between (\ref{eq:main result}) and (\ref{eq:Kcrit N}) \cite{Aguilar-Gutierrez:2023pnn}.
+Such black holes are unstable and decay in empty dS$_{d+1}$ space \cite{Ginsparg:1982rs}.
+The analysis for generic Reissner-Nordstrom-de Sitter (RNdS) black holes is shown in the supplementary material. \end{itemize}

 Note that the solutions for (\ref{eq:rf dS}) in $d=1$ and $d=2$ as well as for SdS$_3$, lead to ${r}_f\rightarrow\infty$ when $\abs{{K}}={K}_{\rm crit}$.
 We find exponential growth for (\ref{eq:Anything complexity cod1}) in these two very special cases.
 For $d = 3$ and higher we find finite $r_{f}$ for $K = K_{\rm{crit}}$, which translates to the linear growth.